CopperEgg/apidocs/revealuptime/samples.md

 Overview
 --------
-The API call for obtaining samples has a fair amount of detail, unlike many of the other CopperEgg API calls.
-The calling parameters and abbreviations that appear in the data structures are documented at the outset.
-The ideal way to get started is to scan the early sections, and then dig into the examples.
-Refer back to the parameters, keys and abbreviations when necessary, once you have gotten a feel for using the API.
+There is a single API call for retrieving Probe data samples.

 ###Required Parameters:

-* ids
+ids
-    At least one probe id must be specified.
-Up to 20 probe ids can be specified in each request.
+: At least one PROBE_ID must be specified.
+Up to 20 PROBE_IDs can be specified in each request.
 Multiple ids can be formatted as either a comma separated string, or an array represented by multiple HTTP parameters named “ids\[ \]”

 ###Optional Parameters:

-* starttime
+starttime
-    An integer unix timestamp (seconds since epoch) representing the beginning of your query timeframe.
-(NOTE: if starttime and endtime are not both provided, the last 5 minutes of samples are returned)
+: An integer unix timestamp (seconds since epoch) representing the beginning of your query timeframe.
+If starttime and endtime are not both provided, the last 5 minutes of samples are returned.

-* endtime
+endtime
-    An integer unix timestamp (seconds since epoch) representing the end of your query timeframe.
-(NOTE: if starttime and endtime are not both provided, the last 5 minutes of samples are returned)
+: An integer unix timestamp (seconds since epoch) representing the end of your query timeframe.

-* keys
+keys
-    A list of keys you want to include (see "key reference").
+: A list of keys you want to include (see 'Probe Sample Keys' below).
 This can either be a comma separated string, or an array represented by multiple HTTP parameters named "keys\[ \]".
 Default: "l_l, l_s, l_u, l_h"

-* sample_size
+sample_size
-Override the default sample size that is determined by the starttime/endtime range.
-This will only work if you specify a sample_size larger than what is automatically calculated for the time range.
+: Override the default sample size that is determined by the starttime/endtime range.
+This will only work if you specify a sample_size larger than that automatically calculated for the time range.
 If you specify a smaller sample_size, the default sample_size will be used.
-Valid sample size values are 15 and 60.

 ###Probe Sample Keys